actionitdev/pipeline/README.md

     - `dbBackup`: Customised container in charge of data and schema backup

 - `.circleci`

     `.circleci` is the folder to store CircleCI configuration files.
     - `config.yml`: Specifies commands to execute in CI and criteria to decide whether tests are passed or failed.

+- `.init`

+    `.init` is the folder to store mysql database initialization files.
+    - `dumpfile.sql.gz`: Specifies sql commands to initialize the data inside mysql container.

 ## How to Run Docker Services

 ### Prerequisities